FernandoZanchitta/BugDetectiveAI/Bugdetectiveai/scr/README.md

 # BugDetectiveAI - Structured Output

-A simple, focused implementation for bug detection using OpenAI with structured output.
+A simple, focused implementation for bug detection using OpenRouter with structured output.

 ## Directory Structure